Close-up of hydrated basil seeds with transparent mucilage coating in a glass

 In food and drinks development, texture ingredients that are flavour-neutral are rare and commercially valuable.

 Tapioca pearls add texture but also starch and calories, and they require cooking.
 Jelly pieces add texture but are usually loaded with sugar and food colouring.
-Aloe vera pieces add texture but have a very specific flavour.
+Basil seeds add texture with minimal calories, no cooking, no flavour contribution, and a preparation time of ten to fifteen minutes.

+Two teaspoons of basil seeds in a drink provides around five grams of soluble fibre.
 For foodservice operators and drink brands, "contains soluble fibre" is a true, substantiated claim that consumers are increasingly aware of.
-It is not a buzzword.
-It is a measurable property of the seeds.

 This section goes deeper on the science behind the gelling property, in plain language.